 Semiotics (semiology) of Roland Barthes refers to de Saussure investigating the relationship between signifier and signified on a sign.
 The relationship of signifier and signified is not the equality, but the equivalent, that is, the two are correlated.
 Barthes develops two staggered systems that allow for creating some levels of meaning, which are also the level of denotation and connotation.
-Denotation is the level of signification that describes the relationship between the signifier and the signified or between its sign and reference to reality, which is explicit, direct and definite.
+The relationship between the signifier and the signified or between its sign and reference to reality, which is explicit, direct and definite.